ggailey777/try-stuff/README.md

 # try-stuff

-Welcome to great new Azure Functions!
+Welcome to great awesome new Azure Functions!